PRANAV1199/Multi-Client-Chat-Server-System/README.md

-Author : Pranav Sonare
+#Author : Pranav Sonare
-To Run the program use the following command :
+#To Run the program use the following command :
 - For server : gcc server.c -o filename, for client : gcc client.c -o
 /filename
 - ./filename portno
-- At client side commands are given using the same syntax as specified in the Assignment pdf, in the commands client_id specify client unique ID and not the socket ID of the client.
+- At client side commands are given using the same syntax as specified , in the commands client_id specify client unique ID and not the socket ID of the client.
 # Macros Used :
 - max_clients : defining the number of max_clients that can connect to